 Injuries sustained in serious collisions include:

 If you’ve sustained an injury in a bicycle accident, you should seek both economic and non-economic damages in your personal injury claim.
 Economic damages include monetary losses, such as medical bills and lost wages.
 Non-economic damages, such as pain and suffering, are more subjective and difficult to calculate.
-However, in the event of a catastrophic injury, some of the non-economic losses are often the greatest because of how a serious injury can change your entire life.
+However, in the event of a catastrophic injury, some non-economic losses are significant because of serious injuries that can change your entire life.

 Potential damages that you may receive following a bicycle traffic accident include: